Mentorships as Catalysts for Youth Thriving

 - Equip mentors with resources and training that outline clear relational expectations, time commitment guidelines, and active listening skills.

 Furthermore, self-efficacy has emerged as an influencing variable in creating transformational relationships.
-Mentorships are most effective when mentors possess a strong sense of self-efficacy and prior experience working with young people, which equip them with the skills needed to co-create longer and more effective relational bonds with their mentees.
+Mentorships are most effective when mentors possess a strong sense of self-efficacy and prior experience working with young people.
+This equips them with the skills needed to co-create longer and more effective relational bonds with their mentees.

-There are also practices that all mentors can engage in that will support the developmental thriving of their mentees.
-Researchers suggest that caring adults can contribute to a youth’s development of information processing and self-regulation by modeling regulatory coping and providing safe, supportive spaces for scaffolding5.
-These researchers also encouraged caring adults to assist youth in labeling emotions, collaborative problem solving, coping with fears, and social skills development6.
-Additionally, studies have supported the idea of relational modeling and highlighted that effective caring adult relationships often shift youth future orientations by exposing them to new ideas, resources, and achievements7.
-This process of co-creating a more positive future orientation provides youth with a powerful protective factor that has been found to shield them from the physical and emotional costs of environmental risk8.
+Researchers also encourage assisting youth in labeling emotions, collaborative problem solving, coping with fears, and social skills development.
+Additionally, studies support the idea of relational modeling.
+Effective mentorships often shift adolescents’ future orientations by exposing them to new ideas, resources, and achievements.
+This process of co-creating a more positive future orientation shields youth from the physical and emotional costs of environmental risk.

-In summary, literature warns us that not all mentorships are the same, pointing to specific qualities, characteristics, and activities that enable youth-mentor relationships to become a catalyst for adolescent thriving.
+In summary, literature warns us that not all mentorships are the same.
+Research points to specific qualities, characteristics, and activities that enable youth-mentor relationships to become a catalyst for adolescent thriving.